MDCC - Application & Admission Procedure

 Any MDCC student who was unsuccessful and not eligible for readmission due to non-academic dismissal will be eligible for one additional consideration of readmission after a waiting period of up-to five (5) years from last date of attendance.
 This shall not bar those applicants who wish to reapply beyond the aforementioned time-period so long as it is their first readmission application.
 The student will be held to the program’s readmission polices as outlined in the program’s handbook.

 Any applicant who has ever been accepted and attended a Health Science program at another institution of higher learning and has been unsuccessful more than once will be eligible for one additional consideration of readmission after a waiting period of up-to five (5) years from last date of attendance.
 This shall not bar those applicants who wish to reapply beyond the aforementioned time-period so long as it is their first readmission application.
-The applicant must obtain a letter of good standing form their former college and/or university program of study’s director/dean following the MDCC’s program application instructions.
 The student will be held to the program’s readmission polices as outlined in the program’s handbook.

 Please Note: